jackokaiser/vanlab/content/blogs/en_2021-trip.md

 This results in a total of 2888 kg CO2 equivalent for driving the van during 144 days.

 I'll draw some comparisons with an average French person, with the data from this [carbone4 study](https://www.carbone4.com/myco2-empreinte-moyenne-evolution-methodo).
-On average, a French person emits 2650 kg of CO2 equivalent for transportation in one year.
+On average, a French person emits 2650 kg CO2 equivalent for transportation in one year.
-If we'd have continued cruising at the same pace for one year, we would have emitted 3660 kg CO2 equivalent each.
+If we'd have continued cruising at the same pace for one year (which we didn't - it would be too exhaustive), we would have emitted 3660 kg CO2 equivalent each.
+So with respect to transportation, our vanlife emits more CO2 than an average French would.
+It's still a reduction compared to our sedentary lifestyle though.
-During our sedentary lifestyle, we relied on public transportations, but we also used to fly for work and vacations.
+Indeed, we relied solely on public transportations back then, but we also used to take planes for both work and vacations.
-For example, for our last vacations in Chile in 2019, the return flight from Frankfurt to Santiago accounted for 4100 kg CO2 equivalent each.
+As an example, for our last vacation in Chile in 2019, the return flight from Frankfurt to Santiago accounted for 4100 kg CO2 equivalent each.

-Our food diet didn't change substantially between vanlife and sedentary lifestyle - I didn't track our meat consumption.
+Our food diet didn't change substantially between vanlife and sedentary lifestyle and I didn't track our meat consumption.
 Housing and purchasing emissions were much smaller than an average French person, thanks to sobriety.
+Primarily, we simply couldn't buy much at all since we were living in a confined space.
 We used a single 13kg bottle of propane for heating and cooking, accounting for 150 kg CO2 equivalent.
-We only sporadically turned the heater on for a few minutes on cold mornings, but never slept with the heater on.
+We only sporadically turned the heater on for a few minutes on cold mornings, but we never slept with the heater on.
 Also, there's no air conditioner.
-Needless to say that it wasn't 20°C all the time like in a house, as we will see in the [thermal comfort section](#thermal).
+Needless to say that it wasn't the optimal 20°C all the time like in a house, as we will see in the [thermal comfort section](#thermal).
+In comparison, an average French emits 1180 kg CO2 equivalent with gas and fuel for housing.

 Our electric appliances were all running using the energy collected from our 200W solar panels and stored in our battery.
 A detailed carbon footprint calculation should take into account the CO2 emitted for the lifecycle of the battery and the solar panels, from construction to destruction.
-There's also the energy we consumed in campings, for laundry, hot showers and so on, which is hard to account for.
+There's also the energy we consumed in campings, for laundry, hot showers and so on.
+These numbers are hard to account for.

-Without surprise, transportation was the most important category of our carbon footprint, despite the GNC tank.
+Without surprise, our carbon footprint is dominated by transportation, despite the GNC tank.
-It's still a reduction compared to our previous lifestyle, since we used to fly overseas for vacations.
-Driving at the same pace for a whole year would be incompatible with the clitame targets though, even if compensated with sobriety on the other categories.
-But it's not compatible with the climate target.
+Even when mitigating with sobriety on the other categories, driving at this pace is incompatible with the climate target of 2000 kg CO2 equivalent per person per year.
-It's quite telling that driving did not quite weigh as much in our expenses.
+It's quite telling, that driving did not weigh quite as much in our expenses.

 ## How much did it cost?